allegroai/clearml-docs/docs/webapp/webapp_exp_comparing.md

 title: Comparing Experiments
 ---
 It is always useful to investigate what causes an experiment to succeed.
-The **ClearML Web UI** provides a deep experiment comparison, allowing to locate, visualize, and analyze differences including:
+The **ClearML Web UI** provides experiment comparison features, allowing to locate, visualize, and analyze differences including:

 * [Details](#details)
     - Artifacts - Input model, output model, and model design.